aaliyan1230/aaliyan1230/README.md

 **About Me!**

 - 🔭 I’m currently working on Web technologies and frameworks.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning Blockchain and Machine Learning.
 - 🤔 My interests are Full stack software development, Machine Learning, Cyber Security.
 - 💼 I’m pursuing a Bachelor's degree in Software Engineering from NEDUET.
 - 👯 I’m looking to collaborate on Machine Learning.